Reviews You Can Rely On

 Exercise Quality

-Horizon claims the 7.4 AT has a 60-inch long by 22-inch wide running surface, and our measurements confirm their accuracy.
-Even at a 12mph sprint, the deck never felt cramped, and we could stretch our stride pretty long for walking cooldowns.
+Horizon claims the 7.4 AT has a 60-inch long by 22-inch wide running surface, and my measurements confirm their accuracy.
+Even at a 12mph sprint, the deck never felt cramped, and I could stretch my stride pretty long for walking cooldowns.
 The deck features 3-Zone Variable Response Cushioning engineered to work like a running shoe.
 The elastomer-based system provides three distinct zones of cushioning: the landing zone, the transition zone, and the push-off zone.
 In the front, there are softer elastomers where your foot strikes the treadmill deck, transitioning to a moderate elastomer as you move through your stride, and firmer elastomers at the back in your push-off zone.
 Basically, these three zones should provide the proper level of support at each phase of your stride.
-In practice, this doesn't feel pronounced, but a subtle flex underfoot left us feeling (maybe) less fatigued.
+In practice, this doesn't feel pronounced, but a subtle flex underfoot left me feeling (maybe) less fatigued.
 Other treadmills we've tested use similar elastomers to support their decks but typically with uniform firmness.

 The Horizon 7.4 AT deck measures full width